NextJump/nextjump.github.io/_posts/culture/2015-06-10-HONxJ-Lannie.md

 author: NxJ Blog Team
 category: culture
 previewimg: lannie2.jpg
 excerpt: My mindset going in was “I’m going to do my best,” but I didn’t expect anything like that.
 I surprised myself.
+I did a reflection about how I’ve grown and read through all the feedback to see what things I can do more of.
 tags:
 - HONxJ
 - 10X